 “Welcome, Faolan Blacksmith, I am Borka, Chief Steward to Clovis, King of Hollow Mountain.”

 When Faolan straightened up, Borka gave a quick bow in return.
-“And I must thank you personally for saving my son’s life.
-What the fool was doing following the trade mission to your
+“And I must thank you personally for saving my grandson’s life.
+What the fool was doing following the trade mission to

 “Don’t be too hard on Gutter, Borka, he saved our lives,” someone said behind Faolan as he and Badger went up the steps.